Differences Between Roof Rats & Norway Rats In Elizabeth City

 - Check the exterior of your home for holes or cracks that may be providing easy entry.
 Get vent covers and chimney covers to protect against roof rats.

-- Set up year-round pest inspections.
+- Set up year-round home pest control inspections.
 Albemarle Termite & Pest Solutions can conduct yearly visits in order to spot a rat problem early on.

 If you suspect you already have a rat infestation, a professional technician from Albemarle Termite & Pest Solutions can stop by to take a look.
 Our experienced exterminators will ensure that you receive customized, fast, and safe treatment.